LibertyDSNP/spec/pages/DSNP/overview.md

-- Smart Contract Overview
-  * What is a smart contract
-  * How do we recommend interacting with smart contracts
-  * Where to find more information
-- Social Network Overview
-  * What is a social network
+# What is the DSNP?

-  * Brief overview of theory pertaining to social networks
-  * Where to find more information
+* Quick intro paragraph, no need for much detail

-- DSNP High-level
+# High-level Components

+* The Blockchain
+* Archivists & Off-chain Storage
+* Wallets??

+# Versioning and Releases

-  * How we intend to apply smart contracts to social networks
+* How we intend to handle versioning, releases and extensions to the spec
-  * High-level components
-  * Versioning and Releases